MaruaEl/vue-email-composer/README.md

 After submitting the form the user will see a confirmation page with a new button(wasn't in the design) that will let the user navigate back to the home page.

-The use of a Vuex store here make it easy to handle the form data with a persistent state to be able to easily re use the data.
+The use of a Vuex store here make it easy to handle the form data with a persistent state to be able to easily re use the form data.

 At the moment the form doesn't actually send the email.